Sam-Saarinen/Sam-Saarinen.github.io/_posts/2023-11-06-movies-i-recommend.md

 ### The Dark Knight (2008)
 Can a hero sacrifice someone else for the greater good?

-### Next (2007)
+### Groundhog Day (1993)
-This wouldn't have made my list of recommendations right after I watched it, but when I'm still thinking about it occasionally a year later, I think it has earned it.
-I'm a sucker for time travel (which is a great literary tool for exploring themes of regret, fate, mortality, and choice, but is easy to botch).
+I'm a sucker for time travel (which is a great literary tool for exploring themes of regret, fate, mortality, and choice, but it's easy to botch).
+Groundhog Day is a delightful mix of surprising applications of an unwanted superpower, low-brow slapstick, and profound examination of the human condition.
+Probably my favorite dialogue is when Rita says, "I could never love someone like you.
+You only love yourself."
+And Phil replies, "That's not true.
+I don't even like myself."

-I think I recommend this movie because it raises some implications (can time-travel solve NP-hard problems?) and uses some creative cinematography.
-If I didn't have this on the list, I would probably include Groundhog Day (1993) or Tenet (2020).
+In the time-travel vein, I also like Next (2007), because it raises some implications (can time-travel solve NP-hard problems?) and uses some creative cinematography.
+If I didn't have either of those on the list, I would probably include Tenet (2020).

-### 2001: A Space Oddyssey (1968)
+### 2001: A Space Odyssey (1968)
 This movie is odd.
 I did not like it the first time I saw it, and I didn't like it the second time I saw it.
 The third time I saw it (somewhat older, and having heard some commentaries), I started to develop an appreciation for it as a work of art.
 I wouldn't call this "casual viewing", but I do recommend it to anyone who's looking for a take on what drives growth of consciousness.
 My current take is that the movie's answer is "contemplation of the unknown", although I think "mutual battles for survival" is probably equally defensible; I just don't want it to be true.

 ### The Black Panther (2018)